robertjd/stormpath-framework-spec/social.md

   * Create or update the account in Stormpath, by making a call to the `application.getAccount()` method in the SDK of the framework language
   * Create the OAuth2 token cookies for the user
-  * Redirect the user to `stormpath.web.login.nextUri`
+  * Redirect the user to `stormpath.web.login.nextPath`

 If any of these tasks fail, an error should be immediately rendered to the user and the next task should not be attempted.